 _______________________________________

-breakfast gathering in Fort Worth, Texas, on the morning of November 22, 1963.
+breakfast in Fort Worth, Texas, on November 22, 1963, was deliberately

 delayed until after everyone else had been seated, so that Jackie